-Ironically, the crucial role of chief editors was discussed by Netanyahu and Mozes in the conversations that the former had instructed his adviser, Arush, to record, and were later on handed in to the police.
-Mozes says: “Israel Hayom is yours, channel one is yours, the radio is yours, channel 10 you have closed down”.
-“None of them is yet mine” replies Netanyahu.
-“You want me to tell you why?” asks Mozes and continues: “maybe channel one is not (yours)… because they put a chief editor who is not right for the job, I’d say it gently, someone who is not right for the job.”
-Netanyahu responds: “simply the worst they could” Mozes explains: “because they want to show they have no commitment to no one, they have no sister, nothing, you know.
-But you cannot put Nir (Hefetz) there, can you, it would be too much, too much… because Nir knows how to manage media.
-Netanyahu replies: “he was at a good school” Noni: “Yes, Maariv, he will do anything you want, whatever you want – will happen, but it will be too much”.
-Netanyahu does not succeed in changing the chief editor of channel one, but he does make Nir Hefetz his and Sara his wife’s personal media adviser, the guy ‘who takes care’ of things, the one that knows how to manage media, to manage all news media – on the Netanyahus behalf.
-Later on, when Hefetz would become a state witness in the trial against Netanyahu, his testimony would reveal Netanyahu’s instruction to his loyalist media man: the excessive power of the CEOs in media channels, is dominant in Hefetz’ testimony at the police, as he explained the prime minister’s strategy thus:
+Ironically, Netanyahu and Mozes discussed the crucial role of chief editors in conversations recorded by Netanyahu’s bureau chief, Ari Harow, at the prime minister’s request.
+Police investigators eventually got hold of these recordings.
+Mozes told Netanyahu, “Israel Hayom is yours, Channel One is yours, the radio is yours, you’ve shut down Channel 10.”
+“None of them are mine yet,” Netanyahu replied.
+“You want me to tell you why?”
+Mozes asked and then continued, “Maybe Channel One isn’t (yours)… because they put a chief editor who is not right for the job, to put it mildly.”
+Netanyahu concurred, “Simply the worst [editor] they could [have appointed].”
+Mozes explained, “It’s because they want to show they have no commitment to anyone… But you can’t put Nir [Hefetz] there, can you, it would be too much, too much… because Nir knows how to manage media.
+Netanyahu: “He was at a good school.”
+Mozes: “Yes, Maariv.
+He’ll do anything you want, whatever you want – but it will be too much.”
+Netanyahu failed to get a more sympathetic chief editor appointed at Channel One, but he did hire Nir Hefetz as the personal media advisor for both himself and his wife Sara.
+Hefetz was the guy who “takes care of things,” the one who knew how to handle all news media on the Netanyahus’ behalf.
+Later, when Hefetz became a state witness in the case against Netanyahu, his testimony revealed Netanyahu’s directives to his faithful media man and underlined the excessive power of the CEOs of media channels.
+Hefetz explained the prime minister’s strategy:

-Sometimes Netanyahu was content with contacting the chief editors only.
-In Maariv, Netanyahu demands I’d speak with the owner – Eli Azur – only.
+Sometimes Netanyahu was only content with contacting the chief editors.
+At Maariv, Netanyahu demanded that I speak with the owner – Eli Azur – only.
 Period.
-In channel 12, today the news company, he requests I’d exclusively contact the CEO, Avi Weiss, or the chief editor, Avi Sudri.
-In Keshet it is Avi Nir, the CEO, only.
-In Reshet it is only the CEO Avi Zvi.
-In Israel Hayom usually the chief editor but also the journalist Mati Tuchfeld.
-But in general he demanded it would always be the chief editor”.
+At Channel 12, today the News Company, he requested that I exclusively contact the CEO, Avi Weiss, or the chief editor, Avi Sudri.
+At Keshet it was Avi Nir, the CEO, only.
+At Reshet, it was only the CEO, Avi Zvi.
+At Israel Hayom usually the chief editor, but also the journalist Mati Tuchfeld.
+But in general, he demanded it would always be the chief editor.

-The direct control over the media, run from the owner to the CEO, was prevalent in Netanyahu’s attempt to appoint ‘his men’ to the job.
-For example, Netanyahu has acted to appoint his adviser, Harry Arush, to chairperson of channel 10 after Blavetnick became the owner in 2015.
-One of the owners, Aviv Giladi, wanted to flutter Netanyahu and thought, upon Netanyahu’s request and as a gesture of good will, to appoint Arush.
-This appointment did not ripen but Netanyahu tried on another occasion also to appoint Arush – when Netanyahu himself was serving as a minister of communication – to be the chief editor of channel 10.
-Netanyahu’s attempt to push his loyal men into prime positions was apparent also in the appointment of Rami Sadan, previously the media adviser of the Netanyahus, to the post – the chief editor of channel 10.
-Sadan did get the job.
-He then lost it due to misinformation he provided on his resume.
+Direct control over the media, from the owner to the CEO, was the overarching objective in Netanyahu’s attempt to appoint “his men” to the job.
+For example, Netanyahu worked to appoint Harow as chairperson of Channel 10 News after Blavatnik became an owner in 2015.
+One of the other owners, Aviv Giladi, wanted to flatter Netanyahu and thought about appointing Harow in response to Netanyahu’s request, as a gesture of good will, although Harow was not appointed in the end.
+Later, when Netanyahu was also serving as communications minister, he tried again to appoint Harow to a key position at Channel 10 – this time chief editor.
+Netanyahu’s attempt to place his loyalists in strategic positions was also apparent in the appointment of Rami Sadan, previously the Netanyahus’ media adviser, to the post of chief editor at Channel 10.
+Sadan did get the job, but then was ousted due to false information he provided on his resume.